scientific-python/specs/steering-committee/_index.md

 # Description

-The **SPEC process** is managed by the Steering Committee.
+The SPEC process is managed by the Steering Committee.
-The Steering Committee does not decide which SPECs are adopted—that choice resides with individual projects.
-Similarly, the Steering Committee does not decide which SPECs are endorsed—that choice resides with individual core projects.
-They do, however,
+In particuler, the Steering Committee members

 - monitor and moderate the
   [`specs` discussion forum](https://discuss.scientific-python.org/c/specs/6),